bartongroup/slivka/README.rst

   The path to user form definition file descriped in the section `Form description`_.

-A sample configuration section of service Lorem may look like this:
+A sample configuration section of service Lorem having two files ``LoremConfig.yml`` and ``LoremForm.yml`` respectively could be:

 .. code-block:: ini

   [DEFAULT]
-  root_path = /home/myself/slivka-project
+  root_path: /home/slivka/my-project

   [Lorem]
-  config = %(root_path)s/config/LoremConfig.yml
+  config: %(root_path)s/config/LoremConfig.yml
-  form = %(root_path)/config/LoremForm.yml
+  formL %(root_path)/config/LoremForm.yml

 Form description
 ----------------

 Form description file specified what fields are presented to the front end user and what values are expected.
-File should contain a json object where keys are fields names and values are specifications of the fields.
+File should contain a json or yaml object whose keys are fields names and values are detailed specifications of the fields.
-Field specification object may have three fields:
+Field specification object has three fields:

 ``label``:
   Human readable name of the field (required) ``description``:
   Detailed description of the fields or help text (optional) ``value``:
-  `Value object`_ describing accepted field values (required)
+  `Value object`_ description of accepted values (required)

 .. code-block:: json